 - Don’t forget to take personal time off work to spend with your family and friends.
 If you don’t, you will likely burn out after 2 years and return to a salaried job.

 - Personally, I don’t use Facebook.
-I am no fan of the company’s philosophy, I don’t share their values and don’t approve of how they “monetize” their users.
-This is why you can find my team and I on Google+.
+I am not a fan of the company’s philosophy, I don’t share their values and don’t approve of how they “monetize” their users.
+This is why you can find my team and I on Google+ and LinkedIn.
 I believe many tech entrepreneurs today have the same approach towards their social media presence, so always look beyond traditional channels when trying to connect with peers and like-minded people.